tfausak/tfausak.github.io/_drafts/migrating-to-bcrypt.md

 ## Setup

-Assume everything is the same as before, with one notable exception: passwords are hashed.
-The method of hashing is unimportant, as is the presence of a salt.
-For simplicity's sake, let's say they're hashed with a function called `digest`.
-And instead of saving the password itself, save the hash into a field called `password_hash`.
+Assume that everything's the same as before, except that the passwords are hashed.
+It doesn't matter how they're hashed or if a salt is used.
+Let's keep it simple by calling the hash function `digest` and storing the result in `password_hash`.

 {% highlight ruby %}
 def digest(password)